marjoleinF/gamtree/README.md

 ![](inst/README-figures/README-unnamed-chunk-12-1.png)

 Choosing a more complex spline basis increases flexibility, but may also make the fitted curves too wiggly.
-For example, a cubic spline with more degrees of freedom yields wigglyness especially at the boundaries of the predictor variable space:
+For example, a cubic spline with many more degrees of freedom yields wigglyness especially at the boundaries of the predictor variable space: